Losant/losant-rest-js/docs/experienceEndpoints.md

-# Application Endpoints Actions
+# Experience Endpoints Actions

-Details on the various actions that can be performed on the Application Endpoints resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Experience Endpoints resource, including the expected parameters and the potential responses.

 ##### Contents